philok55/CRDS/README.md

-# Bachelor Thesis of Philo Decroos
+# CRDS: Code Reordering Detection System

-This project is the implementation used for my Bachelor Thesis at the University of Amsterdam.
+This project is a Proof-of-Concept implementation used for my Bachelor Thesis at the University of Amsterdam.

 CRDS (Code Reordering Detection System) is a source-code plagiarism detection tool based on Abstract Syntax Trees.